Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: The Probabilistic method and cell decompositions

 We restrict to those points in $\pts_1$ which are at least $N^{{1 \over 3}-}$ rich in incidences of $J(\lines,\pts_1)$.
 We refer to that set as $\pts_2$.
-The set $(\lines,\pts_2)$. is an extremal configuration.
-We refine the set of lines to $\lines_1$ which take $N^+$ incidences in $N^{{1 \over 3}-}$ sectors of the bush at $p_1$.
+The set $(\lines,\pts_2)$ is an extremal configuration.
+We refine the set of lines to $\lines_1$ which take $\lesssim N^+$ incidences in $N^{{1 \over 3}-}$ sectors of the bush at $p_1$.
 We let $\pts_3$ be the set of points of $\pts_2$ that are $N^{{1 \over 3}-}$ rich with respect to lines of $\lines_1$ incident to only $N^+$ other points in the same sector.
-The pair $(\lines_1,\pts_3)$ is an extremal configuration.
-Pick an organizing point $p_2$ with bush $l_{1,2} \dots l_{M_2,2}$ and structuring lines for each sector of the bush from $\lines_1$.
-From the structuring lines keep only the points which occur in groups of at most $N^{+}$ in the first bush.
-Call this set of points $\pts^{\prime}$.
-Each structuring line has at most $N^{+}$ points in each sector of the first bush.
-But since there are only at most $N^{{1 \over 3}+}$ structuring lines in each sector of the second bush, the cell decomposition given by the two bushes is point weighted.
+By Theorem \ref{sectorincidences} the pair $(\lines_1,\pts_3)$ is an extremal configuration.
+Pick an organizing point $p_2$ with bush $l_{1,2} \dots l_{M_2,2}$ and structuring lines from $\lines_1$ for each sector of the bush.
+We call this the second bush.
+Let $\pts^{\prime}$ be a set of points that is initially empty.
+For every sector $s$ from the second bush and for every structuring line in $s$ consider the set of ``good" sectors from the first bush where that structuring line takes $\lesssim N^+$ incidences.
+Add all the points generated by that structuring line which are in good sectors from the first bush to $\pts^{\prime}$.
+There are $\lesssim N^{{1 \over 3}+}$ structuring lines in each sector of the second bush, each of which contribute $\lesssim N^+$ points per sector of the first bush so there are $\lesssim N^{{1 \over 3} +}$ points from $\pts^\prime$ in the intersection of a sector from the first bush and a sector from the second bush.
+Thus the cell decomposition given by the two bushes is point weighted.

-Since each sector of the first bush has $N^{1-}$ incidences coming from lines making at most $N^{+}$ incidences in the sector, there must be $N^{1-}$ lines incident to points of the sector.
+Each sector of the first bush with $\gtrsim N^{{2 \over 3}-}$ points has $N^{1-}$ incidences.
+By Theorem \ref{sectorincidences} we can refine the set of lines incident to this sector to keep only those with $\lesssim N^{+}$ incidences in the sector.
+By Lemma \ref{refine3} we can apply a final refinement to the line set keeping only those that have at least 2 incidences in some cell in the sector.

 \end{proof}